Deputy (Acadian): Refusing an Unconditional Oath (1749)

 Edward Cornwallis was appointed as the Governor of Nova Scotia in 1749.
-Amongst the first acts of this government was an audience of the three French Deputies, who had come down to meet the new Governor.
+Amongst the first acts of this government was an audience of the three French Deputies, who had come to meet the new Governor.
 They were Jean Melanson, from Canard River; Claude LeBlanc, from Grand Pré, and Philip Melanson from Pisiquid.

 Cornwallis had examined the conditional Oath sworn by the Acadians in 1730 and ruled that the concessions were an error and unwarranted.
 He refused to recognise their allegiance, and insisted the Acadians were to sign a new Unconditional Oath.

 Governor Cornwallis anticipated humble and cloying peasants, tugging at their caps.
 He was surprised to find subtle and assertive republicans.
 To his demand that the Acadians swear an unconditional oath, the inhabitants reiterated their long-held position.
 While they were willing to take another oath, they insisted on an explicit exemption from bearing arms.
 They argued that since this exemption had been endorsed by the king's representative in 1730, and it had been accepted as the ruling assumption of their civil life for nearly 20 years, the exemption had the force of law.
 "Acts proposed by the people", they asserted, "when they are approved by Royal authority, acquire a force which the king himself cannot take away from them".
 Consider the meaning of this remarkable statement; their neutrality was part of the customary law of l'Acadie or Nova Scotia and thus their identity was protected by the common law of Englishmen.
 It was a brilliant and original formulation.
 "It appears to me that you think yourselves independent", Cornwallis responded, "and you wish to treat with the King as if you were so."

-On 29 July, o. s., (9 August, n. s.), 1749, the following deputies from the French districts arrived at Halifax, viz't.: Alexandre Hebert. j from Annapolis.
-Joseph Dugas and Claude LeBlanc, from Grand Pré; Jean Melançon, from Riviere des Canards; Baptiste Gaillard, Pierre Landry, Pierre Gotrot, from Cobequid; Pierre Doucet from Chignecto; François Bourg and Alexandre Brossart, Chipodie.
+On 29 July, o. s., (9 August, n. s.), 1749, the following deputies from the French districts arrived at Halifax.: Alexandre Hebert, from Annapolis; Joseph Dugas and Claude LeBlanc, from Grand Pré; Jean Melançon, from Riviere des Canards; Baptiste Gaillard, Pierre Landry, Pierre Gotrot, from Cobequid; Pierre Doucet from Chignecto; François Bourg and Alexandre Brossart, Chipodie.